 With organic social, you have a way of capturing their attention beyond the initial advert, which gives you an opportunity to build a relationship with them over time.
 If you do it well, somebody who might not be ready to become a customer immediately might do so further down the line.
 Steadily building a community might not drive as many customers in the short term, but it pays off better over time.
 Our social media efforts from two years ago are feeding into our results now, creating a snowball effect.
 What this means is that social media is actually cheaper over the long-term, if you do it well.

 If used correctly, social media is one of the most amazing, cost-effective medium for testing ideas, doing market research and building a community.
 And once you've built that community, for selling to them too.

-2. Knowing your customer and having clear user/buyer personas mapped out
+2. Knowing your customer and having clear customer personas/avatars mapped out

 Social media marketing is all about people.
 Arguably the most important step in creating your strategy is understanding your audience.
 After all, if you don't know who you need to reach how can you know how to convert them?
 How can you know which content to use, when to post and to which platforms?
 Quite simply, you can't.